isomerpages/moh-hcsa/_for-healthcare-providers/What Do We Need To Know/Using Health Information Management Systems (HIMS).md

 third_nav_title: What Do We Need To Know
 ---
 <h2>Adopt / Integrate Health Information Management System (HIMS) / IT Solution</h2>
-<p>[Executive Summary] Ensure a secure connection to NEHR by meeting minimum
-cyber and data security requirements</p>
-<p>[Starter Kit] Healthcare Services Act (HCSA) licensees and approved healthcare
+<p>Healthcare Services Act (HCSA) licensees and approved healthcare providers
-providers must use authorised systems to contribute data to the National Electronic Health Record system (NEHR).</p>
+must use authorised systems to contribute data to the National Electronic Health Record system (NEHR) and ensure a secure connection to NEHR by meeting minimum cyber and data security requirements.</p>
-<h2>Health Information Management Systems</h2>
+<h2>Health Information Management Systems (HIMS)</h2>
 <p>A Health Information Management System (HIMS) is a comprehensive digital
 platform designed to collect, store, manage, and exchange health-related data and information within healthcare organisations and across healthcare